Why this work matters

 The Grand Canyon of the Yellowstone is one of the most iconic scenes in the entirety of the National Park System.
-But after more than 70 years of wear and tear, the trails and overlooks surrounding the Canyon are in need of rehabilitation.
+But after more than 70 years of unforgiving weather, erosion, and damage from increased visitation, the trails and overlooks surrounding the Canyon are in need of rehabilitation.

 As of Fall 2020, funds donated by Yellowstone Forever’s member and partners have been used to complete the rehabilitation of six overlooks in the Grand Canyon of the Yellowstone area:

 - Uncle Tom’s Point

 - Lookout Point

 - Brink of the Upper Falls

 While we’re almost done, there’s still one more overlook to complete — and we need your help!
 Yellowstone National Park is set to begin construction on the Brink of the Lower Falls, but we’re $600,000 short of our goal!
 Currently a total of $4.9 million has been raised to improve the overlooks at the Grand Canyon of the Yellowstone, but we need to reach $5.5 million by the end of 2021.
 If we meet that goal, the money will be matched by a $4.5 million federal grant.
 That means your donation is almost doubled!